ale97dro/LeetTranslator/README.md

 <h1>LeetTranslator 0.9</h1>

-In this repository you'll find two different version of the Translator: the first is written in C++ and has got only command-line interface, while the second is C# version with also a small GUI.
+In this repository you'll find a simple leet translator that allow you to translate plain text to leet.

 The Translator use two alphabet:
 <ul>
-	<li>Light leet: use only symbols and characters allowed by OS</li>
+	<li>Light leet: use only some symbols and characters</li>
-	<li>Complete leet: use all characters and symbols</li>
+	<li>Complete leet: use all characters and symbols possible to translate your text</li>
 </ul>

 <br/>